 The most reliable recurring congestion historically results from commute trips between work and housing locations during morning and evening peak commuting periods.
 The consistency in trip routes and purposes creates a series of control factors that facilitate efforts to understand, react to and influence complex travel behaviors.
 Additionally, employment and business are the foundation of any community’s economy and a significant factor in quality of life.
 This unique combination of critical importance and the presence of a robust data that empowers planners to most efficiently effectuate change, establishes maximizing access to jobs, employees and housing as a primary goal of NVTA.
 The Transportation Planning Board (TPB) of the Metropolitan Washington Council of Governments (MWCOG) projects that this region will have an additional million jobs by the year 2045.
 While these employment opportunities will increasingly be concentrated in activity centers served by many modes, vehicular congestion will continue to be an issue, as more people move to pursue those jobs.
 Additionally, the Greater Washington Partnership asserts, “Excessive roadway congestion creates unreliable trip conditions that negatively impact employees and employers by restricting access to jobs and the region’s rich amenities.”
 This indicates additional, and perhaps novel, efforts will be necessary to ensure continued (and improving) access to jobs, employees and housing.

-Strategy #2 will focus on methods of addressing improving accessibility that are technology-enabled (such as existing travel demand management programs like MWCOG’s Commuter Connections and VDOT’s Transform 66) and have not been addressed elsewhereMWCOG’s 2019 State of the Commute report indicates that use of transit increases with proximity to stations so using technologies to bring services closer to users could contribute to access to jobs, employees and housing.
+Strategy #2 will focus on methods of addressing improving accessibility that are technology-enabled (such as existing travel demand management programs like MWCOG’s Commuter Connections and VDOT’s Transform 66) and have not been addressed elsewhere.
+MWCOG’s 2019 State of the Commute report indicates that use of transit increases with proximity to stations so using technologies to bring services closer to users could contribute to access to jobs, employees and housing.
 Strategy #2 could encourage demand-responsive microtransit systems and use of shared rides or subscription-based services for autonomous vehicles, as a way to bring transit in closer proximity to traffic generators.
-(Strategy #2 could also support others in improving transit access by improving regional transportation data collection and sharing (both with the public and among planning departments, to inform decision making about services); and contributing to discussions about transportation-related land use policies (like allocation of curb space, parking minimums or reuse plans for parking garages.)
+(In fact, a recent review of Av research concluded that “From a policy perspective, deployment of SAVs in first and last mile services (integrated [Public Transport and Shared Autonomous Vehicle, or PT-SAV] system) can contribute to the sustainability of the transportation system.”)
+Strategy #2 could also support others in improving transit access by improving regional transportation data collection and sharing (both with the public and among planning departments, to inform decision making about services); and contributing to discussions about transportation-related land use policies (like allocation of curb space, parking minimums or reuse plans for parking garages.)

 Relevant NVTA TransAction Goal